KhronosGroup/glslang/README.md

 ### Standalone Wrapper

-`glslangValidator` is command-line tool for accessing the functionality above.
+`glslang` is command-line tool for accessing the functionality above.

 Status: Complete.